project-codeflare/mlbatch/setup.KubeConEU25/README.md

 ### Borrowing and Preemption

 Alice will now submit 4 normal jobs.
-Again, with borrowing three of these jobs will be able to run immediately and the 4th job will be queued.
+Again, with borrowing, three of these jobs will be able to run immediately and the 4th job will be queued.

 ```sh